wlanNode

 Create, Configure, and Simulate Wireless Local Area Network

-This example shows how to simulate a wireless local area network (WLAN) by using WLAN Toolbox™ with the Communications Toolbox™ Wireless Network Simulation Library.
+Simulate a wireless local area network (WLAN) using WLAN Toolbox™ with the Communications Toolbox™ Wireless Network Simulation Library.

 Create and configure a WLAN with an access point (AP) node and a station (STA) node.